gvolpe/nix-config/README.md

 ### Programs

-The `home.nix` file contains details about all the software I use but here's a shout-out to the ones that are customized to my needs.
+The `home.nix` file contains details about all the software I use but here's a shout-out to the ones I use the most and that are customized to my needs.

 #### Fish Shell